-The key to remember is each batch of soap requires a specific number of alkali molecules, whether they be KOH, NaOH, or some combination of both.
-Because KOH molecules weigh 1.403 times more than NaOH molecules, a soaper must allow for that weight difference so the batch gets the correct number of alkali molecules to make good soap.
+The key to remember is each batch of soap requires a specific number of alkali molecules, whether they be KOH molecules, NaOH molecules, or a combination of both.
+Because each KOH molecule weighs 1.403 times more than an NaOH molecule, a soaper must allow for that weight difference so the batch gets the correct number of alkali molecules to make good soap.

 Let's say you want make a dual-lye soap using 95% NaOH molecules and 5% KOH molecules.
 How can you calculate the correct weights for KOH and NaOH?

-To start a dual-lye recipe in Soapee (Soapmaking Friend is similar), click the button next to the "Hybrid Soap" option in Section 1 --
+To start a dual-lye recipe in Soapee, click the button next to the "Hybrid Soap" option in Section 1 --

-Enter the KOH purity.
+Enter the % KOH purity in the next line.
 If you don't know the purity, check with your supplier.
-If the supplier will not provide that information, I suggest using 90% KOH purity, since KOH is often about that pure.
+If the supplier will not provide that information, Soapee suggests using 90% KOH purity since KOH is often about that pure.

 How to calculate the weight of extra alkali if you also add an acid to dual-lye soap?

 Some people add acids, such as citric acid (citrus juices), acetic acid (vinegar), ascorbic acid (vitamin C), or lactic acid (yogurt), to their soap.
 Depending on the type of acid chosen and the amount added, this can make soap batter more fluid, reduce soap scum in the shower or sink, increase shelf life of the finished soap, and/or increase hardness of bar soap.